Bakmi jawa: Bakmi jawa in Indonesia

-Traditional authentic mie jawa uses ayam kampung (local breed free-range chicken), uses local spice including shallot, garlic, coriander, candlenut, pepper, leek, cabbage, green tomato and cooked on hot charcoal-fuelled earthenware stove to acquire better heat and gave an earthy smoky aroma.
+Traditional authentic bakmi jawa uses ayam kampung (local breed free-range chicken), uses local spice including shallot, garlic, coriander, candlenut, pepper, leek, cabbage, green tomato and cooked on hot charcoal-fuelled earthenware stove to acquire better heat and gave an earthy smoky aroma.

 Mee Jawa in Malaysia

-The dish is made up of yellow egg noodle drenched in blended sweet potato base with tomato sauce and prawn stock.
+The dish is made up of yellow egg noodles drenched in blended sweet potato base with tomato sauce and prawn stock.
 The famous stalls are located within the states of Malaysia called Penang and Sarawak.

 The gravy is made of beef stock to give it a slightly meaty flavor on top of the sweetness of the sweet potato and tart flavor of the tomato paste.
 The resulting gravy is a thick concoction with the natural sweetness of the sweet potato base balanced out by the tomato paste so that it is not cloyingly sweet.

-The main ingredients of the dish consists of beancurd, beansprouts, hard boiled egg, ground peanuts and optionally, fried shallots or shrimp.
+The main ingredients of the dish consists of bean curd, beansprouts, hard-boiled egg, ground peanuts and, optionally, fried shallots or shrimp.